Transient growth of accelerated optimization algorithms: Introduction

-This paper builds on our recent conference publications~\cite{sammohjovACC20,sammohjovCDC20}.
-In contrast to these preliminary results, in this paper we provide a comprehensive analysis of transient growth of accelerated algorithms and address the important issue of eliminating transient growth of Nesterov's accelerated algorithm with the proper choice of initial conditions.
-Recent reference~\cite{polsmi19} studied the transient growth of second-order systems and introduced a framework for establishing upper bounds, with a focus on real eigenvalues.
-The result was applied to the heavy-ball method but was not applicable to general quadratic problems in which the dynamical generator may have complex eigenvalues.
+This work builds on our recent conference papers~\cite{sammohjovACC20,sammohjovCDC20}.
+In contrast to these preliminary results, we provide a comprehensive analysis of transient growth of accelerated algorithms for convex quadratic problems and address the important issue of eliminating transient growth of Nesterov's accelerated algorithm with the proper choice of initial conditions.
+Adaptive restarting, which was introduced in~\cite{doncan15} to address the oscillatory behavior of Nesterov's accelerated method, provides heuristics for improving transient responses.
+In~\cite{polsmi19}, the transient growth of second-order systems was studied and a framework for establishing upper bounds was introduced, with a focus on real eigenvalues.
+The result was applied to the heavy-ball method but was not applicable to quadratic problems in which the dynamical generator may have complex eigenvalues.
 We account for complex eigenvalues and conduct a thorough analysis for Nesterov's accelerated algorithm as well.
-Furthermore, we provide tight upper and lower bounds on transient responses in terms of the condition number and identify the initial condition that induces the largest transient response.
+Furthermore, for convex quadratic problems, we provide tight upper and lower bounds on transient responses in terms of the condition number and identify the initial condition that induces the largest transient response.
 Similar results with extensions to the Wasserstein distance have been recently reported in~\cite{cangurzhu19}.
 Previous work on non-asymptotic bounds for Nesterov's accelerated algorithm includes~\cite{nes04}, where bounds on the objective error in terms of the condition number were provided.
 However, in contrast to our work, this result introduces a restriction on the initial conditions.
 Finally, while~\cite{fazribmor18} presents computational bounds we develop analytical bounds on the non-asymptotic value of the estimated optimizer.

-The rest of the paper is structured as follows.
-In Section~\ref{sec.background}, we provide an overview of accelerated first-order algorithms.
-In Section~\ref{sec.trans}, we conduct modal analysis to derive tight upper and lower bounds on the worst-case transient response in terms of the condition number and examine the role of initial conditions on transient growth for quadratic optimization problems.
-In Section~\ref{sec.lyap-cvx}, we utilize a Lyapunov-based approach in conjunction with the theory of integral quadratic constraints to extend our results to strongly convex functions.
-Finally, we provide concluding thoughts and discuss future directions in Section~\ref{sec.conc}.